Distinguishing Phylogenetic Level-2 Networks with Quartets and Inter-Taxon Quartet Distances: Preliminaries

 \begin{proposition} Let~$X$ be a finite set of elements, $d: X^2 \rightarrow \mathbb{R}_{\geq 0}$ a pseudo metric, $\CC = (x_0, x_1, \ldots x_n = x_0)$ a circular order of $X$ and $\SSS \subseteq \SSS (\CC)$.
 For all $S_{ij} \in \SSS (\CC)$, let $\alpha_{ij}$ be the \emph{split weight} of $S_{ij}$ associated with $d$ and $\CC$, which is defined as Then, $d$ is circular decomposable with support $\SSS$ if and only if $\alpha_{ij} \geq 0$ for all $S_{ij} \in \SSS (\CC)$ and $\SSS = \{S_{ij} \in \SSS (\CC): \alpha_{ij} > 0 \}$. \end{proposition} \begin{proof} Chepoi and Fichet \cite{chepoi1998note} proved that any symmetric function $d: X^2 \rightarrow \mathbb{R}$ with a zero diagonal can be written as

 for all $x,y \in X$ and for any circular order~$\CC$ of~$X$.
 The backward direction then follows.
-For the forward direction, suppose that $d$ is circular decomposable with support~$\SSS$.
-This means that $d$ is a Kalmanson metric and thus the Kalmanson conditions are satisfied, showing that all $\alpha_{ij}$ are non-negative \cite{chepoi1998note}.
+For the forward direction, note that by the main result in \cite{chepoi1998note} (see also \cite{christopher1996structure} for an alternative proof), circular decomposable metrics congruent with a circular ordering~$\CC$ are equivalent to \emph{Kalmanson metrics} \cite{kalmanson1975edgeconvex} compatible with~$\CC$, that is, metrics for which $\alpha_{ij} \geq 0$ for all $S_{ij} \in \SSS (\CC)$.
+So, if $d$ is circular decomposable with support~$\SSS$, all $\alpha_{ij}$ are non-negative.
 Therefore, \cref{eq:decomp} gives the circular decomposition of $d$.
 Since this decomposition is unique \cite{bandelt1992canonical}, it also follows that $\SSS = \{S_{ij} \in \SSS (\CC): \alpha_{ij} > 0 \}$. \end{proof}

 We say that a semi-directed network~$N$ on~$X$ \emph{induces} a circular order~$\CC$ of~$X$ if there exists an outer-labeled planar representation of $N$ that induces the circular order $\CC$ of the leaves in $X$ (see \cref{fig:example_circular_splits}).
 As shown in \cite{rhodes2025identifying}, outer-labeled planar semi-directed networks induce at least one circular order of their leaf sets.
 Moreover, if the outer-labeled planar network is a bloblet, this circular order is unique.
 See also \cite{moulton2022planar} for results related to the planarity of rooted networks.
 The following result straightforwardly connects the induced circular orders of an outer-labeled planar network to the displayed splits of the network.